mnberthe/aws-solutions-architect-associate-notes/README.md

   - Stop, Terminate, Reboot, or Recover an EC2 Instance
   - Trigger Auto Scaling Action
   - Send notification to SNS

-__EventBridge__
-- Schedule or Cron to create events on a schedule
-- Event Pattern: Event rules to react to a service doing something
-- Trigger Lambda functions, send SQS/SNS messages

 # CloudTrail